 Subjectivity at its finest, and one more reason I won’t be giving up anytime soon.

-When I reach 100 rejections, (I’m getting close to 60) I’m having a party to celebrate.
+When I reach 100 rejections, (I’m getting close to 60 if you count all my short pieces,) I’m having a party to celebrate.
 Because even though it sucks to be rejected, it also means I’m putting my words out there, and in the end, that’s the only way to succeed.

 I have to admit, being successful on occasional is rather nice, and helps numb the pain of all those rejections.
 Thank you to Chicken Soup for the Soul for picking up my narrative non-fiction piece, Maddie and the Invisible Raccoons this past summer, and for paying me handsomely for those words.